Search skillsforcare.org.uk

 People employing their own support (an individual employer) should have control over how they are supported to lead a full and meaningful life.
 This starts with how they recruit a personal assistant.

-As an individual employer you can ensure that you’re hiring the right person, with the right values and skills.
+As an individual employer you have the control to hire the right person, with the right values and skills.
 Deciding who to recruit can be based on the unique health and care needs of the individual employer, as well as who can help them to pursue their personal interests and goals.

-Individual employers looking to recruit a personal assistant will find useful advice and guidance on this page about how to get the most out of the recruitment process – be that help with asking the best questions, to making sure you do the right recruitment checks.
+Our advice and guidance means you can learn how to get the most out of the recruitment process – from asking the best questions, to making sure you do the right recruitment checks.

 If you have a care plan you may have specific requirements that you will need to think about when writing the job description and person specification.